 GDA aims to breed dogs that have the ability to become good Guide, Service and Autism Support Dogs.
 Labrador Retrievers most consistently exhibit the desired characteristics of stability, initiative, docility, adaptability and a robustness that helps them to deal with the demands of working in a variety of environments.
 Golden Retrievers and German Shepherds are valuable additions to the stock.

-Puppy Raisers foster our puppies for the first year of the pup’s life.
+Puppy Raisers foster our puppies for the first 16 – 18 months of the pup’s life.
 They are responsible for socialising and caring for our puppy.
 This is a rewarding but time consuming task.
-We are always looking for special people to give our pups a happy puppyhood
+We are always looking for special people to give our pups a happy puppyhood.

 The Puppy Raising Scheme was developed to provide South African Guide-Dogs Association for the Blind with dogs who are well prepared for both advanced training and their future work as Guide, Service and Autism Support Dogs.
-The pups are placed with their highly valued Puppy Raising families at around seven weeks of age where they are treated as part of the family for the first 12 months of their busy lives.
+The puppies are placed with their highly valued Puppy Raising families at around seven weeks of age where they are treated as part of the family for the first 16 – 18 months of their busy lives.